The Fiesta® San Antonio Foundation conducts charitable, educational and cultural programs related of Fiesta® San Antonio.

 Miss Fiesta selects one program area from the Fiesta® San Antonio Foundation and develops and implements a project plan around that area.
 Projects coincide with the program areas of the Foundation: Arts & Culture, History & Heritage, Safety, Health & Wellness, or Education.

 Miss Fiesta San Antonio serves as one of nine official kings and queens who reign over the city’s annual Fiesta celebration.
 During Fiesta, Miss Fiesta attends events as an ambassador, raising the public’s awareness of the Fiesta® San Antonio Foundation and her project plan.

-Our 2017 Miss Fiesta San Antonio Madi Moad-Hageman has already begun implementing her platform to bridge the gap between Fiesta San Antonio and the deaf and hard of hearing communities by incorporating American Sign Language interpreter services into public speaking Fiesta events.
+Our 2017 Miss Fiesta San Antonio Madi Moad-Hageman platform focused to bridge the gap between Fiesta San Antonio and the deaf and hard of hearing communities by incorporating American Sign Language interpreter services into public speaking Fiesta events.
 Not only is Madi studying to become an American Sign Language interpreter, she believes it is extremely important to give all people access to San Antonio’s biggest city-wide celebration.

 Interested in becoming Miss Fiesta San Antonio?

 Applications are now open for Miss Fiesta San Antonio 2018!